-These values are then summed (with a reduced 50% weighting for the evaluation criteria) to produce an overall score.
-An example scoring template is provided in Appendix A - Scoring template.

 Test suite

 This document outlines the test cases to be used in the test suite.

 The scope of this document is to specify tests that provide specific evaluation criteria as a starting point for an evaluation of the overall library quality for typical use cases.
 A test suite providing comprehensive test coverage for all functions is large task, and is outside the scope of the current statement of work.